apetenchea/replicated-states-chaos/readme.md

 ============================================

-In order to run stress testing on the prototype replicated state, start a cluster with at least 12 DB servers (recommended).
+In order to run stress testing on the prototype replicated state, start a cluster with at least 12 DB servers and 3 coordinators (recommended).

 Run `chaos.py` and follow the logs in the console.
 The files `actual.json` and `expected.json` represent the actual snapshot gathered form the coordinator and the expected final